-Creamy, healthy, guacamole-like avocado hummus is a delicious high protein snack that is naturally vegan and gluten free so its good for everyone!
+Creamy, guacamole-like avocado hummus is a delicious high protein snack that is naturally vegan, gluten free and good for everyone!

 With the football game of the year happening today, I know a lot of us are probably spending the morning making a snack or two for the ultimate TV munch day.
 I’m not a big football fan, but I am a big food fan, obviously, so I’m willing to do a day of football to get access to all the best snacks of the year.

-Although its a good time, sitting around eating for hours in front of the TV isn’t exactly the best for the waistline (I know, total bummer), so I just wanted to share a healthy recipe that is – avocado hummus!
+Although its a good time, sitting around eating for hours in front of the TV isn’t exactly the best for our bodies (I know, total bummer), so I just wanted to share a recipe that is – avocado hummus!

 My last few weeks have been so packed with social activities that I’m absolutely thrilled that we aren’t going to a super bowl party today and are just staying home to watch the game.

 Recharging with some quality couch and dog snuggle time is where it’s at.
 So what’s on the menu for us?
-We’re making these sweet potato nachos with huge gobs of this avocado hummus instead of guacamole.
-Mmm, can’t wait.
+We’re making this dip and some zucchini pizza bites!

-With a little work, ‘health food’ can be even more delicious than your standard go-to munchies.
+With a little work, nourishing food can be even more delicious than your standard go-to munchies.
 And all tastiness aside, your body will thank you for the veggies with that needle on the scale staying where you want it the next morning instead of creeping up on you.

 Whether you’re in it for the football or the food – enjoy the day and may the best team win!